Scientific Classification

 - Description

-- This is a tall bird with brown body.
-Blue-winged geese are lighter brown around the head and breast regions and darker brown on wings and back.
-The upper wing converts are powder blue.
+- The Abyssinian blue-winged goose is a tall bird with a brown body.
+These birds are lighter brown around the head and breast regions and darker brown on wings and back.
+The upper wing converts are powder blue. g converts are powder blue.

 - Size